kanggo-sw/DSA-CS/README.md

-This repository contains the source code of 2019 DSA-CS @Korea
+This repository contains the source code used in 2019 DSA-CS @Korea